-Rana Salatt graduated from Qatar University.
+Ms. Salatt graduated from Qatar University.
 She has more than 20 years of banking experience with the Bank in retail, risk, client relations and internal audit.
 She was Chief Risk Officer from 2013 to 2017 during which her primary role was to lead and establish a comprehensive and effective enterprise-wide integrated risk management framework for the Bank.
-Currently, she serves as Executive General Manager, Chief Internal Audit Officer.
+Currently, she serves as Executive General Manager, Chief Internal Audit Officer responsible for assisting the Board in fulfilling its responsibilities related to overseeing the quality and integrity of the accounting, auditing, internal control and financial reporting practices of the Bank.